 The Group records a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 The Group reviews the need for any such liability on a regular basis.
-The Group has not recorded any material liabilities as of December 31, 2012, 2013 and 2014.
+The Group has not recorded any material liabilities in this regard as of December 31, 2013, 2014 and 2015.